twosixlabs/armory/docs/configuration_files.md

     kwargs: [Object] Keyword arguments to pass to attack instatiation
     module: [String] Python module to load attack from
-    name: [String] Name of the attack class to be instatiated }
+    name: [String] Name of the attack class to be instatiated
+    use_label: [Bool] Default: False.
+Whether attack should use the true label when attacking the model.
+Without this, it is not possible to drive the accuracy down to 0% when the model has misclassifications.
+  }
 `dataset`: [Object]
   {